Paula's Body Shop

 I’m often asked to share the recipe for my healthy morning cocoa coffee concoction, so here it is.
 The health benefits of raw cocoa and the lessons in the story behind the recipe is what makes the concoction worth drinking, not the taste of the thing, but there is comfort in the tasting.
 For your convenience, recipe is posted first, story follows.

 My favorite mug holds about eleven ounces and I use a tea spoon versus a measuring teaspoon.
 My recipe is as informal, resolute, and flexible as I am, so please make your own version.
+One word of advice: Best to limit to 1 or 2 cups a day.

 Ingredients

-1 pinch of unrefined sea salt.
+1 pinch of unrefined sea or kosher salt.

-Brands I use and like
+Brands I use or like

 ¼ tea spoon of instant coffee or 1 tablespoon of cold-brewed coffee.